dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 ### JavaScript

-With the option `eslint_config` you can specify a ESLint configuration file, which will be used to configure the linter.
+The attribute `eslint_config` takes the path name of a ESLint configuration file, relative to the `evaluation` directory of the exercise.
-This file must be located inside the `evaluation` direction of the exercise.
+TESTed will use this configuration file when linting JavaScript submissions.

-Example (ESLint configuration):
+Here's an example that configures a ESLint configuration file `eslintrc.yaml`:

 ```json
 {